Don't Fool Me

 Don't Fool Me (中環英雄, lit.
 Hero of Central) is a 1991 Hong Kong action comedy film directed by Herman Yau starring Andy Lau, Tony Leung, Teresa Mo and Fennie Yuen.

 Plot

-Hero Wah (Andy Lau) and Cheung Ho-kit (Tony Leung) star are two old friends who meet up in later life.
-Hero is a triad gang member and Kit is an insurance salesman, Hero is looking for a career change and Kit has become disillusioned with life after discovering he has a "bubble" in his brain that could burst at any time killing him.
-The two decide to switch lives for a bit with the Triad going respectable and the Insurance Salesman taking on the world of the Triads.
-As well as a new life, both of the two friends find new love.
+Hero Wah and Cheung Ho-kit star are two old friends who meet up later in life.
+Hero is a Triad gang member and Kit is an insurance salesman.
+Hero is looking for a career change and Kit has become disillusioned with life after discovering he has a "bubble" in his brain that could burst at any time killing him.
+The two decide to switch lives for a bit with the Triad going respectable and the insurance salesman taking on the world of the Triads.
+As well as a new life, both friends find new love.